 If you’re reading this newsletter, you’re probably already familiar with what ERP does.
 But as a relative newcomer to the business software landscape, some are still figuring out what CRM can do for your business and how it’s different than the ERP system you already have.
-Let’s explore.
+Let’s explore the details around ERP vs CRM.

 First things first … CRM stands for Customer Relationship Management, and it’s important to understand that CRM is both a tool and a philosophy for managing relationships with your current and prospective customers.